-Interested in receiving a microloan and business training
+Interested in receiving mentoring, a microloan and business training

 to help your small business in Peru?

-We have branches in Piura, Huaral, Lima, and Trujillo.
+We have offices in Piura, Huaral, Lima, and Trujillo.

-Contact our local office: Jr. Santa Carolina Nº 210 Urb.
+Contact our main office: Jr. Santa Carolina Nº 210 Urb.
 Palao San Martin de Porres, Lima, Perú.